GV1028/earthquake_prediction/README.md

   Forecasting fault failure is a fundamental but elusive goal in earthquake science.
 Earthquakes have huge consequences on life, property and socio-economic balance in the world.
 In this project, we aim to apply Machine Learning and Deep Learning techniques to accurately predict the time of earthquakes.
 Using such techniques, we hope to come up with an ad-hoc prediction system, by discovering patterns in seismic data obtained from laboratory earthquakes.
 We hypothesize that deep learning would significantly advance current methods of earthquake prediction and provide new insights on fault physics.

+### Project Approach

+The team members for this project are Chester Holtz and Vignesh Gokul.
+Both members have experience with machine learning.
+In particular, Vignesh has expertise in deep learning and neural network architectures.
+Earthquake prediction is a well-studied problem.
+However, there is a gap between the application traditional statistics-based modeling and modern machine learning-based methods.
+We plan to explore the application of a broad set of approaches and techniques from machine learning, statistics, and optimization.
+Some examples of our planned models include: deep neural networks (LSTM, CNN, Transformers), sparse quantile regression, and statistical modeling (Hawkes, Poisson).
+In addition to applying these techniques on the raw signal, we also plan to leverage our signal processing expertise with various pre-processing and analytical algorithms i.e. (robust pca, nonlinear manifold analysis, etc.).
+Our intent is to design algorithms that are effective for forecasting quakes, but also to make sure that they are efficient (fast, low footprint) enough to potentially run on embedded monitoring devices in the field.
+We will leverage a gold-standard synthetic & real dataset released by Los Alamos National Laboratory.
+The data is hosted here: https://www.kaggle.com/c/LANL-Earthquake-Prediction/data and consists of the raw acoustic waveform signal and other statistics.

 ### Project Goals (High Level)

 * To develop a method for predicting the time to failure for the next labaratory earthquakes.